 The Dive Plan

-The annual dive plan is published online in Google Sheets by the Diving Officer (contact the DO if you do not already have access).
+The annual dive plan is published online in Google Sheets by the Diving Officer (see link in side bar and contact the DO if you do not already have access).
 This plan is a guide to what we would like to achieve this year based on the requests received and the number of Dive Managers available.
 It is not set in stone and there will be changes as the year progresses, so it is important to keep an eye on the online Dive Plan and the club emails from the Dive Managers.

 It is your responsibility to make sure you are ‘fit/qualified/dived up’ for the dives you want to book on.
 If in doubt, talk to the designated Dive Manager for that dive.
 However, we can be flexible and if you want to dive on a particular day, but the stated target is not suitable for your qualification or experience, please discuss this with the Dive Manager and the Diving Officer.

 Although the targets stated are generally wreck dives, please remember that second dives each day tend to be more scenic.
 We can dive more than this, such as more Sundays and mid-week dives.
 If there is anything that you would like to see on the plan, discuss this with the Diving Officer.

 Once the year’s dives are opened, a dive sheet for every weekend is set up online in a spreadsheet called ‘NSDC Dive Booking Sheet’.
 All members need to do to signup is to complete the details on the sheet.
 Members can access this sign up sheet from the link in the sidebar.

 We try to keep the rules to a minimum: